redis-developer/redis-chat/README.md

 bun docker
 ```

+> **NOTE:** If you only want to run Redis in docker and then run the app in dev mode, use `bun docker:redis` instead.

 You should have a server running on `http://localhost:<port>` where the port is set in your `.env` file (default is 8080).
 Go to that URL in your browser and you should see the chat.

 ## Running tests